Bias correction of satellite and reanalysis products for daily rainfall occurrence and intensity

 The efficacy of the BC methods was evaluated by their ability to reduce mean error (ME) in the SREs.
-Bubble plots in Figures ~\ref{bc_me<sre_me_zm_gh}(a) and (b) display the proportion of stations in Zambia and Ghana, respectively, where a given BC method (y-axis) reduced the daily ME relative to the uncorrected SRE (x-axis).
+Bubble plots in Figure~\ref{bc_me<sre_me_zm_gh}a,b display the proportion of stations in Zambia and Ghana, respectively, where a given BC method (y-axis) reduced the daily ME relative to the uncorrected SRE (x-axis).
 Bubble color represents the mean RSD (this mean is only for stations where there has been a reduction in the ME) across these stations, while bubble size corresponds to the proportion of stations.
 The mean RSD is also displayed numerically within each bubble.
 Missing bubbles indicate BC-SRE combinations that yielded no improvement.

-Figure \ref{bc_me<sre_me_zm_gh}(a) revealed that the efficacy of the BC methods in Zambia varied substantially by SRE and station.
+Figure \ref{bc_me<sre_me_zm_gh}a revealed that the efficacy of the BC methods in Zambia varied substantially by SRE and station.
 When applied to ENACTS, almost all BC methods reduced the ME at a high proportion of stations (>70\%).
 Among them, QM and LOCI were particularly effective, successfully reducing ME for most SREs across many stations while maintaining reasonable variability (RSD close to 1), underscoring their superiority for capturing daily rainfall amounts.
 This was followed by SVR and then GPR.
 The latter two methods to perform better in Zambia than in Ghana in terms of terms reducing MEs at a larger proportion of stations while keeping RSD closer to 1.

 CHIRPS stood out as an SRE which most of the methods struggled to reduce the MEs, especially the ML methods (Figure \ref{bc_me<sre_me_zm_gh}).
 Particularly, GPR reduced MEs for some stations across all SREs except CHIRPS.